Waleed2660/springboot-learning-kit/README.md

 # Spring Boot Learning Kit

-A Spring Boot application designed for learning and experimentation with modern technologies like ActiveMQ and MSSQL.
-This project demonstrates the integration of messaging and database services using Docker for local development.
+A Spring Boot application designed for learning and experimentation with modern technologies like ActiveMQ, RabbitMQ & Postgres.

 ---